-It stands for software Development Kit.
+It stands for Software Development Kit.

 In this Software Development Kit, applications are written using “JAVA”.

-The Android SDK includes the following stuffs:-
+The Android SDK includes the following stuff:-

 documentation for the Android application program interfaces (API(application programming interface- a set of routines, protocols, and tools for building software applications)).